SzymonErr/bug-free-palm-tree/README.md

 # bug-free-palm-tree
+Hello everybody!

-Repo, where we develop ourselves.
-Learning new stuff about programming, SysOp, Git, foreign languages etc. Enjoy ;> PS.
+This is a repo, where we develop ourselves.
+Learning new stuff about programming, SysOp, Git, foreign languages etc.
+Enjoy and wish us luck ;>

+PS.
 Repo's name is a hint given by github :)